sjswitzer/SchemeJS/notes.md

 I imagine this is what JavaScript implementations do at the AST level.
 At least I have the advantage that Scheme code is an AST inherently.

+I may revisit "rest" parameters.
+I like the current notation, but there's no good way to have a lambda with just a rest parameter(yes, it technically encroaches on Curry notation but that would not be a good notation anyway),
+On the other hand,
+I've found it useful to always have at least two required parameters since then you leave open the possibility of creating a partial application closure.
+So maybe it isn't so useful after all.
+On the other other hand, some of the builtins do have just a rest parameter.
+So it's an open question.

 Urgently needed: Generate dynamic source maps to enable debugging! https://stackoverflow.com/questions/49463047/source-map-for-a-dynamically-created-function https://kybernetikos.github.io/jsSandbox/srcmaps/dynamic.html